-Key Fiscal 2018 Compensation Decisions
+Key Fiscal 2019 Compensation Decisions

-The long-term incentive program has been modified for fiscal 2018 in order to incentivize value creation through profitable growth, directly aligning long-term incentive awards with the Company's business strategy and stockholder interests.
-Fiscal 2018 long-term incentives will be awarded 50% in performance-based restricted stock units (PBRSUs) and 50% in stock options.
-PBRSUs will be earned based on the achievement of coffee sales (measured by pounds of coffee sold) and adjusted EBITDA, both measured over a full three-year performance period.
-The NQOs will vest over a three-year period based on continued employment over the period, subject to accelerated vesting in certain circumstances.
-More details about our fiscal 2018 long-term incentive awards will be provided in our fiscal 2018 proxy filing.
+For fiscal 2019, the long-term incentive program will be substantially the same as fiscal 2018, with long-term incentives awarded 50% in PBRSUs and 50% in stock options, on a value basis.
+PBRSUs will be earned based on the achievement of cumulative coffee pound sales and cumulative adjusted EBITDA, both measured over a full three-year performance period.
+The stock options will vest over a three-year period based on continued employment over the period.
+The Compensation Committee believes this program design incentivizes value creation through profitable growth, directly aligning long-term incentive awards with the Company's business strategy and stockholder interests.
+More details about our fiscal 2019 long-term incentive awards will be provided in our fiscal 2019 proxy filing.